 Types of Wine Glasses

-Narrow – These are best for lighter tasting wines such as white wines or champagne as there is less of a surface area exposed to the air.
-A narrow wine glass will also preserve the chill and delicacy of the wine.
+Narrow – Narrow glasses provide the wine with less air exposure.
+These glasses are best for lighter tasting wines such as white wine or champagne A narrow wine glass will also preserve the chill and delicacy of the wine.

-Stemmed – The purpose of a stemmed glass is to keep your hands away from the bowl of the glass, because the temperature of your hand can warm the wine and thus affect the flavor.
-Also, from a space perspective, it is easier to store stemmed glasses.
+Stemmed – Stemmed glass keep your hands away from the bowl of the glass.
+This is important because the temperature of the wine can be affected by your body heat.
+Also, stemmed glasses are easier to store than stemless glasses.

 Stemless – Sometimes referred to as tumblers, these are perfect for everyday usage, as well as casual events and outdoor parties.
 These glasses also work well as a water glass for more formal events where wine will be served in a taller glass.

 Tapered – These glasses help prevent spills that may result from swirling, but also suspends the wine’s aroma at the top of the glass and prevents it from wafting away when swirled.

 Flared – This type of glass will taper and then flare slightly.
 It will hold the wine toward the front of one’s palate, and highlight the flavors of the wine but temper the acidity.

 Enter your email address to receive updates and discounts on our wine.